MARIN MAN TO MAN: REFECTIONS

 illness, but she continued to stress her good health, strong

-family/friends support, and she constantly exuded happiness.
+family/friends' support, and she constantly exuded happiness.

 A couple of years later I received information on her funeral